-O‘ahu is a shopper’s delight, with a wonderful mix of locally owned shops mixed with trendy and high-end retailers offering the latest apparel, jewelry, beauty products and more.
+O‘ahu is a shopper’s delight, with a wonderful mix of locally owned shops combined with trendy and high-end retailers offering the latest apparel, jewelry, beauty products and more.

-HILO HATTIE is Hawai‘i’s largest retailer and manufacturer of Hawaiian Aloha apparel, and Made in Hawai‘i gifts and souvenir accessories.
-Hilo Hattie first opened its doors in 1963 with a shop located on the island of Kaua‘i.
+HILO HATTIE is Hawai‘i’s largest retailer and manufacturer of Hawaiian ALOHA APPAREL, and Made-in-Hawai‘i gifts and souvenir accessories.
+Hilo Hattie first opened its doors in 1963 with a shop located on the island of Kaua’i.
 Over the years, Hilo Hattie has grown and expanded its reach.
 Today, there are four Hilo Hattie retail locations on O‘ahu, Maui, Kaua‘i and Hawai‘i Island.
-More than two million people shop at Hilo Hattie every year, making the 55-year-old store Hawai‘i’s largest shopping attraction.
+More than two million people shop at Hilo Hattie every year, making the 58-year-old store Hawai‘i’s largest shopping attraction.

 MAUI DIVERS JEWELRY is another longtime Hawai‘i retailer.
-Founded in 1958, out of the bustling Lahaina port on Maui, Maui Divers Jewelry made its mark with its signature Hawaiian black coral jewelry.
-Today, its pieces—which make touching mementos of a Hawai‘i vacation—include other precious materials such as Tahitian black pearls, diamonds, peridots, Australian opals and more.
-Maui Divers Jewelry has grown to be the largest jewelry manufacturer in the state, and a guided tour of the Jewelry Design Center gives visitors a behind-the-scenes look at the process.
+Founded in 1958, out of the bustling Lahaina port on The Valley Isle, Maui Divers Jewelry made its mark with its signature Hawaiian black coral jewelry.
+Today, its pieces-which make touching mementos of a Hawai‘i vacation-include other precious materials such as Tahitian black pearls, diamonds, peridots, Australian opals and more.
+Maui Divers Jewelry has grown to be the largest jewelry manufacturer in the state, and a guided tour of its Jewelry Design Center gives visitors a behind-the-scenes look at the process.

 Located just a short drive from Waikiki, KAHALA MALL is near Honolulu’s affluent Kahala neighborhood and beach.
-The store boasts numerous restaurants inside and around the mall, including WHOLE FOODS MARKET with an indoor/outdoor bar, Hawai‘i-based shops, like décor shop SOHA LIVING, a movie theater and regular entertainment.
-The mid-sized mall is family friendly and easy to access by car, bus, taxi—and even by Waikiki Trolley.
+The store boasts numerous restaurants inside and around the mall, including WHOLE FOODS MARKET with an indoor/outdoor bar, Hawai‘i-based shops, like decor shop SOHA LIVING, a movie theater and regular entertainment.
+The mid-sized mall is family friendly and easy to access by car, bus, rideshare or taxi.
 Visit kahalamallcenter.com.

 Those looking for a space that’s filled with Hawai‘i offerings will find it at ‘OHANA HALE MARKETPLACE (OHM).
 This shopping experience offers a new, innovative way to shop with local merchants.
 OHM resides in the heart of the thriving Kaka‘ako district, just minutes from Waikiki.
-It features 320 booths, that provide shoppers with a beautiful, air-conditioned environment filled with an impressive variety of food, retail and services.
+It features 250 booths that provide shoppers with a beautiful, air- conditioned environment filled with an impressive variety of food, retail and services.
 Find a rotating array of vendors offering up food, arts and crafts, jewelry, apparel and more.
-OHM’s stage and seating area provides a welcoming place to sit and enjoy the food and beverage offerings as well as the day’s entertainment.
+Visit ohmhawaii.com.

 WAIKELE PREMIUM OUTLETS takes you away from metropolitan Honolulu for a shopping experience that will be easy on the pocketbook.
-Featured retailers include Aldo, Banana Republic, Barneys New York, Coach, Michael Kors, Polo Ralph Lauren, Saks Fifth Avenue Off 5th and more.
+Featured retailers include Polo Ralph Lauren, Tory Burch, Kate Spade and more.
 Find Waikele Premium Outlets west of Honolulu, directly off the H-1 freeway, exit 7.

 Honolulu’s CHINATOWN offers Asian flavor along Maunakea Street.
 Chinatown Cultural Plaza Shopping Center at 100 N. Beretania St. is packed with restaurants and shops.
 Asia Mall, an indoor flea market, is located inside the plaza.